MichaelCurrin/learn-to-code/Bash/tutorials/git/add_commit_msg_prefix.md

 ## 2. Use it

-With a change staged, try one of the following:
+Edit a file and stage it so you can make a commit.
+Then do one of the following:

 ### Command-line